quasarframework/quasar/docs/src/pages/quasar-plugins/dialog.md

     },

     onCancelClick () {
-      // we just need to hide dialog this.hide()
+      // we just need to hide the dialog this.hide()
     }
   }
 }
 </script>
 ```
 ## Cordova/Capacitor back button
 Quasar handles the back button for you by default so it can hide any opened Dialogs instead of the default behavior which is to return to the previous page (which is not a nice user experience).